nixphp/framework/docs/pages/controllers.md

 ## Route Parameters

-If your route contains dynamic segments, PHPico passes them automatically to your handler:
+If your route contains dynamic segments, NixPHP passes them automatically to your handler:

 ```php
 // app/routes.php